vippermaeglin/iticket/README.md

 * iTicket-ClientApp:
 Java, CouchBase noSQL, QR-Code Scan, REST Retrofit.

+### Infra ###

+* Server Backend provisioned on AWS with Elastic Bean Stalk hooked to Git
+* Mobile and Desktop apps manually built & deployed

 ### Contribution guidelines ###

 * This a public demonstration, forks and contributions are in another private repository.